 To Assign these permissions:

-- Sign in to Microsoft 365 Defender using account with Security administrator or Global administrator role assigned.
+- Sign in to Microsoft Defender XDR using account with Security administrator or Global administrator role assigned.

 - In the navigation pane, select Settings > Endpoints > Roles (under Permissions).